Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 In view of~\eqref{F11-first}, the sum over~$I$ of traces of these relations is in fact not a relation between products of currents, because the involved ``electric currents'' in fact vanish.
 More precisely, we have one such redundancy for each manifestly decoupled sector in the theory.
 Overall, this gives the following number of relations:

 \paragraph{Type 2.
 Connected components of the reduced graph.}

 The second option is to cancel $\phina^{(i)}$ terms between \eqref{F11-second} and~\eqref{F11-third}.
-This will be well described in terms of the graph~$\Gammared$ whose vertices are simple gauge nodes~$G_i$ and hypermultiplets charged under at least one~$G_i$, and whose edges connect each hypermultiplet to the~$G_i$ it is charged under.
+This will be well described in terms of the graph~$\Gammared$ whose vertices are simple gauge nodes~$G_i$ and hypermultiplets charged under at least one~$G_i$, and with some number of edges (specifically~$p_{Ii}$) connecting each hypermultiplet to the~$G_i$ it is charged under.

 Starting from the F-term relation~\eqref{F11-second} for a given~$G_i$, we must subtract the trace of~\eqref{F11-third} for every hypermultiplet charged under~$G_i$.
 This, in turn, introduces $\phina^{(j)}$ for any $G_j$ under which these hypermultiplets are charged.
 Compensating the $\phina^{(j)}$ with~\eqref{F11-second} and continuing back and forth, we find out that we need to include \eqref{F11-second} for all simple gauge nodes~$G_j$ that are in a given connected component of the graph~$\Gammared$, as well as \eqref{F11-third} for all hypermultiplets in the connected component.